|

 Forecaster: |

-039/042 |
+039/029 |

-During the past 24 hours, solar activity was low.
-Seven sunspot regions were on the visible disk with three C-class flares produced.
-Due the effect of a coronal hole high speed stream, the solar wind speed maintained at about 540 km/s.
-The geomagnetic field was quiet to unsettled. |
+During the past 24 hours, solar activity was moderate.
+Seven sunspot regions were on the visible disk with one M1 and several C-class flares produced.
+The solar wind speed maintained at about 430 km/s.
+The geomagnetic field was at quiet to unsettled levels. |

-Within the next three days, solar activity is expected to be mainly low with a chance for M-class flares.
-The geomagnetic field is expected to be quiet to unsettled. |
+Within the next three days, solar activity is expected to be mainly moderate with a chance for X-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled. |

 |